 Pippa Dodgshon: Pippa is a highly successful head teacher, currently leading one of the UK’s largest state schools, Hall Cross Academy in Doncaster which has over 2,000 students.
 She is also Chair of the Secondary Heads Association in Doncaster.
 Pippa grew up in York and studied at Lancaster University.

 Dr Richard Kowenicki: Richard is a Housemaster and teacher at Westminster School, which sends more students to our top universities than almost any school in the UK.
-A former Head of Chemistry, he did his research at Cambridge and Berkeley Universities, after taking a first from Trinity Hall, Cambridge.
+A former Head of Chemistry, he has a first-class degree in Natural Sciences from Trinity Hall, Cambridge, where he also completed his PhD.

 Mike Munro (chair): Mike is a partner in Financial Services and Products at the City law firm CMS Cameron McKenna.
 He is involved with the charity Pilotlight which connects charities and social enterprises with business leaders to enable them to become more resilient and deliver more efficient and effective services.
 He is also involved with graduate recruitment at CMS.
 Mike studied Jurisprudence at Worcester College, Oxford.

-Simon Savage: Simon has been in the financial industry for over 25 years, where for the last 12 years he has been a hedge fund manager for the Man Group.
-He has a degree in Physics from Worcester College, Oxford.
-He has played international lacrosse and has a keen interest in creating high-performance environments.
-He is passionate about providing individuals with the resources to identify and nurture their skills and fulfil their potential.
-This has led directly to his involvement in the Linacre Institute.
+Simon Savage: Having worked in the financial industry for 28 years, Simon changed career in 2018 to be a teacher of Physics, his degree subject from Worcester College, Oxford.
+From his experiences of running a team of hedge fund managers and having played international lacrosse he has developed a keen interest in creating high-performance environments.
+He is passionate about providing individuals with the resources to identify and nurture their skills so that they fulfil their potential, and this has led directly to his involvement with the Linacre Institute.

 Our management team and helpers